bipio-server/bipio/README.md

 ### Pods

-Pods are the standalone service containers BipIO uses to encapsulate and standardize API's.
+Pods are the standalone service containers bip.io uses to encapsulate and standardize API's.
 Our [list of supported pods](https://github.com/bipio-server/bipio/wiki/Pod-List) is growing all the time and completely open source.

 The server ships with a few handy '[Pods](https://github.com/bipio-server/bipio/wiki/Pods)' which you can use right away - Email, Text/HTML/Markdown Templating, Flow Control, Syndication, Web Hooks, Time.